MichaelTMiyoshi/CPPwithMiyoshi/README.md

 ## Associated Repos:
 **<a href="https://github.com/MichaelTMiyoshi/CPPwithMiyoshi-01VarsAndConsts" target="_blank">Variables and Constants</a>**  (First repo to clone)

 If you are reading my book, you will want to clone your first Visual Studio project.
 It is similar to the variables and constants file found in the book, but slightly different.
+It is a great jumping off point for not only the Variables and Constants problem (GS1-5), but can be used as a starting point for any of the projects.
+My students are required to have the large comment block in the beginning of the code, but if you are not in my class, do not feel obligated to comment your code like I have my students do.
+(Just remember though.
+Someday you will have somebody telling you how to document your code.)

 I am using Visual Studio Community 2019.
 The nice thing about that Integrated Development Environment (IDE) is that you can just do the cloning when you running the IDE.
 When you open the VS 2019, you will see the clone option right there.
 Some people have lamented the old start screen, but if you are cloning projects from repositories, you will probably like it.
 It is the first choice.